Mindfulness Wellbeing – A healthy mind leads to a healthy body

 Looking after how you feel is as vital as taking care of your physical health.
 Stress management, adequate sleep, social relations and positive mental health have been identified as the important pillars of lifestyle medicine.
 Poor lifestyle choices are identified as contributory factors in many of the chronic health conditions, hence lifestyle modifications such as healthy diet, exercise, cessation of alcohol and tobacco along with stress management are increasingly advised in healthcare to address largely preventable chronic diseases, leading to healthy longer lives.

-Are you busy worrying, planning, living in the past or constantly thinking?
+Is your mind busy worrying, planning, living in the past or constantly thinking?

 Do you wish you were able to cope better with –

-– Mind chatter
+– Mind’s chatter

-– Life’s challenges contributing to Stress and anxiety
+– Life’s challenges contributing to stress and anxiety

-– Low mood, depression
+– Low mood, depression – Chronic health concerns

 – Lack of motivation